Lafarge-Holcim cements Zaoui brothers' place at M&A top table

-LONDON The $60 billion merger of Lafarge and Holcim has propelled a company founded by two brothers just a year ago to Europe's No. 1 specialist advisory firm for deals, posing a threat to rival boutiques and big investment banks alike.
+LONDON The $60 billion (35 billion pounds) merger of Lafarge and Holcim has propelled a company founded by two brothers just a year ago to Europe's No. 1 specialist advisory firm for deals, posing a threat to rival boutiques and big investment banks alike.

 Thanks to its role on a transaction that will create the world's largest cement maker, Zaoui & Co has grabbed 15 percent market share of advisory work on European mergers and acquisitions (M&A) so far this year, based on deal values.